Fuzzier/nsfx/tutorials.md

 A component that provides/generates statistics is an event source, while a component that collects/consumes statistics is an event sink.
 Each sample point of a statistic is a *double* value.
-Statistics related interfaces and components are defined in the `nsfx::statistics` namespace.

 ### Provide statistics